JDoYo/saveyourself/<SaveYourself>_SRS.md

   **5.3**** Security Requirements**

-  The application would not keep a lot of data on the user besides in-game statistics for Player 1 and Player 2.
+  The application would not keep a lot of data on the user besides a username, and some of their in-game statistics.
 Access to this application is given through logging into a secured mobile device with a passcode or some type of security enabled.
 Malicious parties will not be able to access the data that is contained within the application without the proper log-in information.
 If a user were to have their mobile device unlocked and the device is not in the possession of said user, the unknown user could potenially have full access to the data stored within the application.
 SY also has a multiplayer aspect to the game, where packets will be sent over the internet or bluetooth which contain game data.
 This data is not sensitive therefore it is not required to encrypt the game packets.
 The game packets would contain only data related to the game, this would only inculde what each user has spawned into the game world via tapping, or the deletion of game objects via tapping.
 A malicious user could potenially listen to the game packets however the only thing that they would be able to identify someone with would be a username.
 SY will not send location data over the internet, howvever it is possible someone could snoop around and find this data.

   **5.4**** Software Quality Attributes**